Chaste/chaste-docker/README.md

 If you get a message beginning: `Unexpected end of /proc/mounts line ...`, this can be safely ignored!

-If you ran a container before but it now refuses to launch with an error message like below, it's because you need to remove the container before one can be recreated with the same name.
+If you ran a container before and explicitly gave it a name (e.g. using `--name chaste` as an argument to `docker run`) but it now refuses to launch with an error message like below, it's because you need to remove the existing (stopped) container before one can be recreated with the same name.

 ```
 docker: Error response from daemon: Conflict.
 The container name "/chaste" is already in use by container "1711bce2674e399b6084c6d452857377f6ed4dd8ee3aa19460de00fac7b86bc7".
 You have to remove (or rename) that container to be able to reuse that name.